noximus/react-muscle-2/README.md

-# Project Title
+# React Redux Basic Component

-React Redux Basic Component
+Simple React Redux Component

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+So far this project is still using the basic creete-react-app.
+So it's standard installation which is listen in details below.

 ##Demo Link
 Open: [Demo Link](https://youthful-wright-f1dd69.netlify.com/)